Documentation

 Ansible Automation

 Generate Ansible playbooks for complex deployments.
-The AI ensures idempotency and follows best practices.
+The AI ensures idempotency, follows best practices, and correctly targets winrm or ssh connections based on the operating system.

 AI Map